abicorios/Android9PocketDevEnv/README.md

 The Vim is the text editor http://www.vim.org/;

-The vim-plug is the plugin manager for the Vim https://github.com/junegunn/vim-plug;
+The Vundle is the plugin manager for the Vim https://github.com/VundleVim/Vundle.vim;

 The YouCompleteMe is the autocomplete tool to programm in the Vim like on an IDE https://github.com/Valloric/YouCompleteMe